DanB1998/CardMatchingGame/README.md

 }
 ```
-I used these media queries to change font sizes and downscale the size when smaller devices are used.
+I used these media queries to change font sizes and downscale the size when smaller 'max-width' devices are used.

 A larger reason these media queries are helpful is that they allowed me to change the amount of rows and columns of the cards so that on smaller devices there will be less columns.
 Less columns allowed the cards to be positioned in a narrow viewport so the game is even playable on really thin screens!